abhinavdangri/TT09-b-10-array-multiplier/docs/info.md

 ![image](https://github.com/user-attachments/assets/45d4e77c-b48d-422b-86de-64c34411980f)

 ## How to test
+ In Git typically involves using Verilog simulation tools and GitHub Actions to automate testing.
 Explain how to use your project

 ## External hardware
+N/A
 List external hardware used in your project (e.g. PMOD, LED display, etc), if any